All Episodes

 And yeah, some people can swim against the riptide.

-But there are those rare people who could swim against the riptide, become stronger thereby.
+But there are those rare people who can swim against the riptide, become stronger thereby, the exception that proves the rule.

 They will sail with the wind at their backs, not try and tack and do that L-shaped thing sailing forward.